Baaggii/erp-web-next/docs/general-configuration.md

 directory for any uploaded transaction images.
 The default value `"uploads"` creates files under `<repo>/uploads/<table>/`.

+`imageStorage.cleanupDays` defines the age threshold used when manually triggering the `/api/transaction_images/cleanup` endpoint.
+The application does not run this cleanup automatically so administrators can control when old images are removed.

 The settings can be edited in the **General Configuration** screen (module key `general_configuration`) under the Settings menu.